Bluzzi/Tchoo-Documents/roadmap/private/Private-Roadmap-EN.md

 # Private Roadmap
 - 0.0 Project Idea
-    - Base idea of the project
+    - First idea of the project, a P2E game on the Elrond blockchain
-    - P2E pet caring game
-    - Lottery
 - 0.1 Base Idea
-    - See ../Presentation/presentation-EN.md
+    - A pet caring game where the player can earn rewards with a lottery system.
 - 0.2 Firsts 2D Visuals
     - Idea of Aliens + 2d visuals (eachpix)
     - 3D models (QuinTMoon)